Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Ranking Functions

-In this section, we focus on different aspects related to the ranking functions that are supported by our framework.
-We explore how the monotonicity properties that our any-$k$ algorithms rely on are related to common algebraic structures (\Cref{sec:algebra}) and other monotonicity definitions in the literature (\Cref{sec:monotonicity}) and then discuss how the sum-of-weights model we have used generalizes to other ranking functions with the necessary properties.
+This section focuses on different aspects related to the ranking functions that are supported by our framework.
+We explore how algebraic structures can be used to define ranking functions (\Cref{sec:algebra}), how the monotonicity properties we have discussed relate to algebraic properties, as well as other definitions of monotonicity in the literature (\Cref{sec:monotonicity}), and show in more detail the correctness of our algorithms when we generalize from the sum-of-weights model we have focused on so far to other ranking functions (\cref{sec:rankingfctgeneralizing}).

-\subsection{Relationship to algebraic structures}
+\subsection{Relationship to Algebraic Structures}

-In many cases, the aggregate ranking function $w$ is defined through a binary operator like $+, \times$ or $\max$.
-Algebraic structures~\cite{GondranMinoux:2008:Semirings} capture the properties of such operators in a more abstract framework that essentially allows substituting one operator for another.
-For example, semirings have been repeatedly been shown to be at the core of many efficient algorithms~\cite{abo16faq,aji00distributive,green07semirings,}.
+In many cases, the aggregate ranking function $w_A$ is defined through a binary operator such as $+, \times$ or $\max$.
+Algebraic structures~\cite{GondranMinoux:2008:Semirings} capture the properties of such operators in an abstract framework.
+As a prominent example, semirings have been repeatedly shown to be at the core of many efficient algorithms~\cite{abo16faq,aji00distributive,green07semirings,}.
 We now show how these are related to ranking functions and different monotonicity properties.